noto-rious/Nitro.Self/README.md

 Features an anti-spam duplicate code detector to avoid being throttled.

-Also features a blocked server list which allows you to ignore giveaways in specified servers, The format for this is GuildID.<br>
+Also features a blocked server list which allows you to ignore giveaways in specified servers, the format for this is GuildID.<br>
 To get the guild id simply turn on developer mode on your client and then right click on the server you wish to ignore and click 'Copy ID'.<br>
 Once you have the ID place it into a text file in the app folder named "blocklist.txt".